vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 You can add flow log collectors to a VPC by adding the `flow_logs_bucket_name` parameter to the `vpc` object.
 Each bucket is declared in the `cos` variable that manages Cloud Object Storage.
 For more information about provisioning Cloud Object Storage with this template, see the [Cloud Object Storage](#cloud-object-storage) section.

-### Transit Gateway
+### Transit gateway

 You can create a transit gateway that connects any number of VPCs in the same network by setting the `enable_transit_gateway` variable to `true`.
 A connection is created for each VPC that you specify in the `transit_gateway_connections` variable.
-You configure the transit gateway resource in the [transit_gateway.tf](/transit_gateway.tf) file.
+The transit gateway resource is configured in the [transit_gateway.tf](/transit_gateway.tf) file.

 ### Security groups

 You can provision multiple security groups within any of the provisioned VPCs.
-You configure security group components in the [security_groups.tf](./security_groups.tf) file.
+The configuration of security group components is in the [security_groups.tf](./security_groups.tf) file.

-#### Security Group Variable
+#### security_group variable

 The `security_group` variable supports creating security groups dynamically.
-The list of groups is converted to a map to ensure that changes, updates, and deletions don't affect other resources.
+The list of groups is converted to a map to ensure that changes, updates, and deletions do not affect other resources.

-The following example shows the `security_group` variable type.
+The following example shows the `security_group` variable type:

 ```terraform
   list(